FernandoBasso/devhowto/cmdline/aws-vault-bash-prompt.md

 ![Smile emoji picker on Arch Linux 2025-05-16](../__assets/smile-emoji-picker-on-arch-linux-2025-05-16.png)
 :::

-In any case, depending on which symbol or emoji we have picked for our prompt, it could look like this:
+In any case, depending on which symbol or emoji we have chosen to include in our prompt, it could look like this:

 ```{figure} ../__assets/aws-dev-prompt-Uf0160-unicode.png
 :alt: AWS prompt Nerd Font